How to Upload More Files to NotebookLM? File Size and Upload Limits (2026)

 - 100 notebooks total allowed

-NotebookLM Plus doubles your source capacity to 100 sources per notebook.
-This plan provides 2X more generations compared to the free version and gives you early access to new features.
+NotebookLM Plus doubles your source capacity to 100 sources per notebook for $7.99 a month.
+It raises your daily limits and gives early access to new features.
 Plus users can create up to 200 notebooks total.

-NotebookLM Pro increases your capacity significantly.
-You can upload up to 300 sources per notebook, which is six times more than the free version.
-The individual file size limits remain the same at 500,000 words or 200MB per source.
+NotebookLM Pro lets you upload up to 300 sources per notebook, six times the free version.
+The per-file size limits stay the same at 500,000 words or 200MB.

-This tier costs $19.99 per month and comes bundled with the Google AI Pro subscription.
-It also includes 500 total notebooks, 500 chat queries per day, 20 audio overviews per day, and higher access to Google's Gemini models.
+This tier costs $19.99 per month and is bundled with the Google AI Pro subscription.
+It includes 500 total notebooks, 500 chat queries per day, more daily audio and video overviews, and 20 Deep Research reports a day.

-NotebookLM Ultra is the highest tier at $249.99 per month.
-It offers up to 600 sources per notebook and 50X more generations than the free plan.
+NotebookLM Ultra is the highest tier, from $99.99 a month, with the 30TB option at $200.
+It offers up to 600 sources per notebook and the highest daily limits.

-Ultra users get 5,000 chat queries per day, 200 audio overviews, 200 video overviews, and 200 Deep Research sessions per day.
-The biggest perk for professionals is the ability to remove watermarks from generated slide decks and infographics.
+Ultra users get up to 5,000 chat questions a day, the most audio and video overviews, and the only access to Cinematic Video Overviews.
+It also removes watermarks from slide decks and infographics.

 Why These Limits Exist

-These restrictions exist because of processing constraints.
-The AI system needs significant computing power to analyze all your uploaded content.
-Large document collections slow down response times and can make the system unreliable.
+These caps exist because of processing constraints.
+The system needs serious computing power to read and index every source you upload.
+Large document sets slow down responses and can make the tool unreliable.

-The AI model has fixed memory boundaries that cannot handle unlimited information simultaneously.
-These limits ensure NotebookLM provides fast, accurate responses while maintaining system stability for all users.
+The model has fixed memory boundaries that cannot handle unlimited information at once.
+These limits keep NotebookLM fast and stable for everyone.

 Complete NotebookLM Limits Breakdown